andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 Fuzzing the Ubuntu 18.04 objdump binary with QASan vs. plain QEMU mode I experienced a 2x slowdown respect unsanitized QEMU mode that is reasonable and coherent with the ASan slowdown respect to native executables.

-The graph represents the exec/sec (Y axis) over 10 minutes of fuzzing with QEMU and QASan.
+The graph represents the exec/sec (Y-axis) over 10 minutes of fuzzing with QEMU and QASan.

 <img src="/assets/qasan_img3.png" alt="BBs" style="max-width: 100%; height: auto;">